H.R. 1368: DOE and NASA Interagency Research Coordination Act

 Department of Energy leadership

-The Secretary of Energy is directly responsible for coordinating with the NASA Administrator, entering into reimbursable and non-reimbursable agreements, and supporting NASA access to DOE infrastructure where practicable.
+The Secretary of Energy is responsible for coordinating with NASA, entering into reimbursable and non-reimbursable agreements, and supporting NASA's access to DOE infrastructure where practicable.

 NASA leadership

-The NASA Administrator must jointly manage cross-cutting R&D with DOE and help produce the required report not later than two years after enactment for three congressional committees.
+The NASA Administrator must jointly manage cross-cutting research with DOE and help produce the required report to three congressional committees within two years of enactment.

 Competing research applicants

-Federal agencies, National Laboratories, universities, nonprofits, and other appropriate entities are affected because any awards under the bill must go through merit-review-based processes rather than informal selection.
+Federal agencies, the National Laboratories, universities, nonprofits, and other entities are affected because any awards under the bill must run through merit-review processes rather than informal selection.

 Congressional oversight committees

-Three committees—the House Committee on Science, Space, and Technology; the Senate Committee on Energy and Natural Resources; and the Senate Committee on Commerce, Science, and Transportation—must review a detailed implementation report within two years after enactment.
+Three committees — the House Science, Space, and Technology Committee, the Senate Energy and Natural Resources Committee, and the Senate Commerce, Science, and Transportation Committee — would review the implementation report within two years.

 Share this story